 Listening to these wonderful speakers first hand was a real privilege, with each episode providing a wealth of insight which can help services understand why people behave in certain ways, as well as practical tips to work more effectively and empathetically.

 - Episode 2: Building safe relationships part 1, featuring Dr Nick Maguire

 - Episode 3: Building safe relationships part 2, featuring Dr Nick Maguire

 - Episode 4: Understanding behaviour as a communication, featuring Nikoletta Theodorou

 - Episode 5: Rebuilding control, featuring Amanda Croome

 We would love your thoughts on the Going Beyond podcast as well as ideas for future topics, so please contact Lauren.

-Please enjoy the first episode here, and the rest of the episodes via the block below.
+Please enjoy the episodes via the block below.